Vought XF5U-1 - The Flying Pancake

 Vought XF5U-1

 Hello everyone, I’d like to suggest the Vought XF5U-1 for the US aviation tech tree in War Thunder.
-It was an experimental US Navy fighter aircraft designed by Charles H. Zimmerman for the Vought and US Navy during World War II.
+It was an experimental US Navy fighter aircraft designed by Charles H. Zimmerman for Vought and the US Navy during World War II.
 It had an unconventional fuselage design consisting of a flat disc-shaped body with two piston engines buried in the body, driving propellers on the leading edge, at the wingtips.
 Hence, it had the following nicknames: Zimmer’s Skimmer, Flying Flapjack, and Flying Pancake.
 Unfortunately, the XF5U-1 only made a few hops before the project suffered delays and overruns and was canceled in 1947.
 Nevertheless, I believe this is a valid suggestion for this aircraft to fit as a premium battle pass or event in the game.

 Key Characteristics